ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 {{Sections 4.1 and 6.1 of HTTP3}}.

 WebTransport extends HTTP/3 to allow clients to declare and use alternative request stream rules.
-Once WebTransport has been established ({{establishing}}), a client can send a special signal value, encoded as a variable-length integer, as the first bytes of the stream in order to indicate how the remaining bytes on the stream are used.
+Once a client receives settings indicating WebTransport support ({{establishing}}), it can send a special signal value, encoded as a variable-length integer, as the first bytes of the stream in order to indicate how the remaining bytes on the stream are used.

 WebTransport extends HTTP/3 by defining rules for all server-initiated bidirectional streams.
-Once WebTransport has been established ({{establishing}}), a server can open a bidirectional stream and SHALL send a special signal value, encoded as a variable-length integer, as the first bytes of the stream in order to indicate how the remaining bytes on the stream are used.
+Once a server receives settings indicating WebTransport support ({{establishing}}), it can open a bidirectional stream and SHALL send a special signal value, encoded as a variable-length integer, as the first bytes of the stream in order to indicate how the remaining bytes on the stream are used.